Pantocyclus/InstantSCCS/README.md

 InstantSCCS supports a very large number of IotMs, but, as a generalist script, may not be able to eke out every last benefit from each IotM.
 For exact specifics, refer to [this list](https://github.com/Pantocyclus/InstantSCCS/blob/main/ITEMS.md).

-### I'm pretty shiny - can I get the script to save certain resources?
+### I'm pretty shiny - can I get the script to save certain resources/organs?

 Run `instantsccs savedresources` to see a list of preferences you can set to save specific resources.
 You may also explicitly exclude acquiring certain buffs by typing `set instant_explicitlyExcludedBuffs=<comma-separated effect IDs>` (and confirming that the correct buffs have been excluded in the savedresources printout). <br/>